nicklalone/CIST_2500/02_Descriptives/day1.md

 ## <a id="whatmean"></a>What do we mean, "Descriptives?"

 Descriptive data is essentially a set of summary statistics that describe their "centrality."
-This is essentially how "normal" your data is and in the case of normality, we can call back to the standard normal curve:
+This is essentially how "normal" your data is and in the case of normality, we can call back to the standard normal curve (don't worry about the z-line for right now.):

 ![Standard Normal Curve](/images/normal.png)
 When your data is symmetric or essentially normal, we can do just about any kind of test on it depending on the types of "variables" we have.
 A variable, in this case and in most cases we use this word is essentially some thing that varies.
 We could count sheep, count the thickness of toe nails, number of books in an a person's home, or the number of colors we can see.